 Easy, fast, and everyone that receives one will be grateful for the cushion in the car from those seat belts.
 The need is ongoing.
 There is likely a need in your local area too.
 Please share this as you can, and I hope that more groups will make these for local chemo patients in your area.

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
 If you are visiting from Fave Quilts, Pinterest, a blog hop or link up, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
+The latest quilt along or mystery quilt along will be linked on the sidebar.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
-My fourth mystery quilt is in progress for 2018, click on Scrap Dance Square Dance on the sidebar for the first post.
 Click on the Home page to see the latest posts on the blog, or any of the categories to see tutorials, projects, recipes and more.
 Thank you for visiting!

 If you are reading my blog for the first time, you can follow by email by using the sidebar sign up, or Bloglovin using the sidebar link.
 If you are a Facebook user, follow the From My Carolina Home Facebook page.
 I like interacting with readers too, and you can put your pictures on our Square Dance 2018 Flickr group for the quilt alongs and projects, and on my new From My Carolina Home Project Sharing Facebook group too.
 This new group is for anything and everything inspired by my posts, sharing of projects and quilt alongs, sew alongs and stitch alongs, your tablescapes and gardens, and any project inspired by my blog.